bparanj/crystal/programming/javascript/vue/highlight.md

-Below are step-by-step instructions for adding syntax highlighting to code blocks within your markdown content and displaying them on your Nuxt Content pages.
-This setup assumes you’re using Nuxt 3 and Nuxt Content 3.
+Instructions for adding syntax highlighting to code blocks within your markdown content and displaying them on Nuxt Content pages.
+This uses Nuxt 3 and Nuxt Content 3.

 **Prerequisites:**
 - A Nuxt 3 project with Nuxt Content configured.